-- Provide 24/7 Paramedic Coverage Currently the District is short 24 hours a week in providing part-time paid paramedic coverage and relies on local volunteer paramedics and volunteer first responders to cover those hours.
-The levy would provide funds to cover all shifts with paid part-time paramedics. - Replace Obsolete Apparatus The district has aging apparatus with no current plan for replacement.
+- Provide 24/7 Paramedic Coverage Continue funding 24/7 part-time paid paramedic coverage, ensuring a part-time paramedic is on duty at all times, while maintaining our district's reliance on one volunteer EMT to respond alongside the paramedic for all emergency calls. - Replace Obsolete Apparatus The district has aging apparatus with no current plan for replacement.
 Levy funds would allow the district to develop a replacement schedule for upgraded equipment with safety features and technological advancements promoting firefighter and patron safety. - Provide Required Fleet Maintenance As the District's fleet ages maintenance cost rise and finding available parts for the equipment becomes more challenging.
 Levy funds will cover the increased costs in the maintenance budget.

 - Purchase Personal Protective Equipment Personal Protective Equipment does have an expiration date.
 A set of turnout gear, that protects a first responder from fire injury, has a 10-year life expectancy.
-The District currently has several sets of turnouts outside this 10-year life expectancy. - Purchase EMS and Fire Equipment The District's EMS and fire equipment is also aging and will be in need of future replacement soon.
-As an example, the District has a Life Pack Defibrillator model 12 which has reached its end of life and is technologically obsolete with no repair option.
-When this piece of equipment breaks it will force the District, which experiences a high number of motor vehicle crashes resulting in multiple patients, down to one medic available for response.
+The district currently has several sets of turnouts outside this 10-year life expectancy. - Purchase EMS and Fire Equipment The District's EMS and fire equipment is also aging and will need future replacement soon.
+As an example, the district has a Life Pack Defibrillator model 12 which has reached its end of life and is technologically obsolete with no repair option.
+When this piece of equipment breaks it will force the district, which experiences a high number of motor vehicle crashes resulting in multiple patients, down to one medic available for response.
 Multiple patients require multiple medic response units, dispatching a second medic unit from a neighboring agency could result in delayed patient care.